Living Away From Home Allowance (“LAFHA”) in Australia

 - because of a requirement to live away from their usual place of residence to do their job.

-LAFHA rates meeting this description are a fringe benefit, but are only taxable as such if the benefits exceed “reasonable” limits.
+LAFHA payments meeting this description are a fringe benefit, but are only taxable as such if the benefits exceed “reasonable” limits.
+The tables below provide an indication of expenditures the Commissioner of Taxation regards as ‘reasonable’ for the food and drink components of an employee living away from home.

 Fringe benefits tax is paid by the employer, and employees do not directly pay tax on amounts which are subject to FBT.
 However remuneration package calculations will normally take the FBT impact into account as part of the employer’s total cost, negotiated in combination with the employee’s after-tax value.